-The schools Sustainability Week brought students outside sorting through an entire days worth of garbage in front of the center Wednesday afternoon.
+The schools Sustainability Week brought students outside to sort through an entire days worth of garbage in front of the center from noon to 2 p.m.

 Susan E. Powers, an environmental engineering professor at Clarkson, said this is the second year theyve held a garbage sorting session to spread awareness about how much trash they produce and how well they do getting solid waste in the right places.

 We are trying, especially in the eating facilities, to separate trash that goes to a landfill, recyclables and food waste, she said.
 Its to learn how well we did.

 Ms. Powers is part of Clarksons Institute for a Sustainable Environment, for which she helps coordinate cross-campus sustainability initiatives.

 Michael S. Donovan, Albany, is a chemical engineering major in his junior year at Clarkson.
 He spent part of his Wednesday sorting through the trash.

 A lot of people just dont know what is and isnt recyclable, but now theyll have a better chance because everyone walks by here and will see whats happening, he said.

 Jonas Z. Ebert, a sophomore biology and psychology major, said that although he doesnt really enjoy sorting through other peoples trash, it needs to be done to show what can be recycled.